 - C. Quizzes.
 It will be at the instructor's discretion whether or not missed quizzes may be completed.
 Quiz points may be forfeited if absent. - D. Midterm.
 The midterm grade in a course will be determined by the course instructor on or before the 8th week of the semester and the 4th week of the summer session.
 The midterm grade will be used to determine if a deficiency is reported for the course.
-Students achieving less than 80% of the available points in a course by midterm will receive a deficiency through the Starfish advising and academic success software system. - E. Cumulative.
+Students achieving less than 80% of the available points in a course by midterm will receive a deficiency through Hawk Central. - E. Cumulative.
 The final grade in a course will be determined by the course instructor and the grading criteria will be outlined in the course syllabus.
 To pass a course, the cumulative examination scores (e.g. lecture and laboratory) must achieve the minimum competency level of 76%.
 Failure to achieve this competency level results in failure of the course. - F. Initial Comprehensive Examination.
 The Initial Comprehensive Examination is completed during the first year of the professional physical therapy curriculum.
 The examination is an assessment of knowledge, skills, and abilities to begin clinical experiences.
 The examination primarily assesses clinical skills through the use of clinical scenarios but also evaluates knowledge, clinical reasoning, communication, and professionalism.
 Students have two attempts to successfully complete the examination with a score ≥ 80%.
 Students must successfully complete the examination to Advance to Candidacy. - G. Final Comprehensive Examination.
 The Final Comprehensive Examination is taken during the final year of the professional program and serves as the comprehensive examination required by the School of Graduate Studies (Refer to the School of Graduate Studies Catalog regarding the requirement of a Comprehensive Examination.)
 The Department of Physical Therapy utilizes the Federation of State Boards of Physical Therapy (FSBPT) Practice Examination and Assessment Tool (PEAT) as the comprehensive examination.
 Students must achieve a scale score of 560 to successfully complete the comprehensive written examination.
 Students must achieve a scale score of 600 to be considered in "good standing" to obtain early access to the National Physical Therapy Examination (NPTE) prior to graduation. - H. Early Access to the National Physical Therapy Examination.
 The FSBPT develops and manages the administration of the NPTE.
 Successful completion of the NPTE is required by all United States jurisdictions as a component of the licensure process.
 The NPTE is offered in January, April, July, and October each year.
 A candidate must be approved by their school to apply to take the NPTE.
 A licensure candidate will typically have graduated from an accredited physical therapy program to be approved to sit for the NPTE, but the Department of Physical Therapy does allow students in "good standing" to access the exam up to 90 days prior to graduation.
 The Department utilizes the following criteria to determine "good standing" for early access to the NPTE: 1.
 Successful completion of two versions of the Final Comprehensive Examination with a score of 600 or higher; 2.
 No instances of academic or professional probation while in the professional program; 3.
-Successful completion of clinical experiences PT652, PT653 (PT Grads 2024/25/26), and PT552 (PT Grads 2024); and 4. satisfactory progress in clinical experience PT553 (PT Grads 2024) or PT 654 (PT Grads 2025/26).
-The Department will directly inform the state licensing board and FSBPT if a student's successful completion of PT553 (PT Grads 2024) or PT 654 (PT Grads 2025/26) is in jeopardy.
+Successful completion of clinical experiences PT 652 and PT 653; and 4. satisfactory progress in clinical experience PT 654.
+The Department will directly inform the state licensing board and FSBPT if a student's successful completion of PT 654 is in jeopardy.
 This may result in FSBPT and/or the jurisdiction disqualifying the student from attempting the NPTE prior to graduation.